Egbert Leigh

-Egbert Giles Leigh, Jr. (born July 27, 1940, in Richmond, Virginia, US) is an evolutionary ecologist who spends much of his time studying tropical ecosystems.
+Egbert Giles Leigh Jr. (born July 27, 1940, in Richmond, Virginia) is an evolutionary ecologist who spends much of his time studying tropical ecosystems.
 He is a researcher for the Smithsonian Tropical Research Institute and is well known for the work he has done on Barro Colorado Island.
 He is a US citizen, but has resided at the Smithsonian in Panama for nearly 50 years.
 Along with studies on Barro Colorado Island, Leigh is also known for the research he has done related to the Isthmus of Panama and its historical significance on the evolution of South American species.

 Early life and education

 When he was a young man, Leigh's initial interests had him drawn to topics of history.
 A biology teacher he had in the 10th grade changed that by shifting his interests to that of biology.
 From then on, he pursued an education in biology, but still incorporated his initial interest of history into his studies.
 Leigh received his B.A. degree in mathematics from Princeton University in 1962 and his Ph.D. in biology from Yale University in 1966 while studying under G. Evelyn Hutchinson.